pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 1. In this case, we have two ALTs = 'C' and 'G'.
 2. Germline sample is heterozygous 'C/A' (GT = '1/0')
 3. Somatic tissue is heterozygous 'G/C' (GT = '2/1')
-4. Change A -&gt; C and A -&gt; G are always calculated by SnpEff (this is the "default mode").
+4. Change A -> C and A -> G are always calculated by SnpEff (this is the "default mode").

-    * A -&gt; C produces this effect:
+    * A -> C produces this effect:

             C|initiator_codon_variant|LOW|OR4F5|ENSG00000186092|transcript|ENST00000335137|protein_coding|1/1|c.1A>C|p.Met1?|1/918|1/918|1/305||

          Note that the last field (genotype field) is 'C' indicating this is produced by the first ALT.

-    * A -&gt; G produces this effect:
+    * A -> G produces this effect:

             G|start_lost|HIGH|OR4F5|ENSG00000186092|transcript|ENST00000335137|protein_coding|1/1|c.1A>G|p.Met1?|1/918|1/918|1/305||